 Here’s how to do it right.

 When you’re working entirely remotely from your client (as opposed to sometimes meeting up for in-person meetings), communication is key.
-It’s very easy to misinterpret comments or forget elements when you’re not talking face to face.
+It’s very easy to misinterpret comments or miss non-verbal queues when you’re not talking face to face.

-To that end, my top recommendation is that you make use of video conferencing on Skype.
+To that end, my top recommendation is that you make use of video conferencing on Zoom, Skype, Google Meet, or any other software that allows you to talk face to face.
 Believe it or not, it does make a big difference to see someone’s face and hear their voice.

-Skype also allows you to share your screen, which makes it easier to ensure that you and your client are literally on the same page.
+When you are presenting work, share your screen, which makes it easier to ensure that you and your client are literally on the same page.
 You can make notes or changes, and both you and your client can see it.

 When you’re working with a client in another time zone, keep a time zone converter bookmarked on your computer and on your phone, in case meeting requests come in while you’re on the go.

-But meetings aren’t the only thing you should confirm.
+Meetings aren’t the only thing you should confirm via email.
 Send emails to confirm everything you and your client discussed after a call.
 This is especially important with creative feedback, but is also useful even just in terms of discussions about next steps in a project.

 Your turn!
-Have you worked with a remote client?
-What were your biggest challenges?
+What do you find most useful for collaborating with a remote client?
 Let us know in the comments below!